jordansissel/sysadvent/2011/20/article.md

-"make each page load in 400 milliseconds", it is better to say something like "Every page load must have also resources loaded within an average 400 milliseconds with a standard deviation of 25 milliseconds with 1000 clients performing actions every x seconds on y series of pages."
+"make each page load in 400 milliseconds", it is better to say something like "Every page load must have also resources loaded within an average 400 milliseconds with a standard deviation of 25 milliseconds with 1000 clients performing actions every X seconds on Y series of pages."
 You will then know when you are done load testing because all the measurements you are taking show you have achieved success.

 ## Scale First

-If the y axis is latency and the x axis is number of workers, then scaling is keeping y constant while you increase x to infinity.
+If the Y axis is latency and the X axis is number of workers, then scaling is keeping Y constant while you increase X to infinity.
 This is much harder than keeping the number of workers constant and lowering latency.
 The first thing to look at during load testing is the shape of your latency curve as load increases.
 Keep that curve flat and you're most of the way there.